kubrickfr/avsc-wiki/API.md

     instantiated.
 The new type is available as `this` and the relevant schema as first and only argument.

-Return a type from a corresponding JS schema object.
-This method is called internally by `parse`.
+Parses a schema into its corresponding type.

 ##### `Type.getDefaultRegistry()`